divamgupta/diffusionbee-stable-diffusion-ui/docs/DOCUMENTATION.md

 To create an image using DiffusionBee, simply enter a prompt and press "generate".
 Depending on settings and available computing power it may take a few seconds to a few minutes to generate an image.
 Image generation may be aborted by pressing the stop button.
 Use the "save image" link to save the image to a location of your choice.

+Clicking on an image opens a separate window displaying the image in full size.

 ### Options and extras

 The **Prompt ideas** button opens a web page where you can browse a gallery for finding useful prompts.